-- (i) Alternative names: "Business Interruption Insurance" is the most modern term for this class of business, but it may also be called "Consequential Loss Insurance" or "Loss of Profits Insurance". - (ii) Time element: With material damage, the most important time is the date of the fire, since the amount of claim will be related to that.
-With BI insurance, the loss is spread over a period after a fire, etc. Clearly there must be a limit to this interruption period (the "Indemnity Period").
-Known as the "Maximum Indemnity Period", this limit may be as short as three months or much longer (even two or more years) from the date of an insured accident (e.g. a fire).
+- (i) Alternative names: "Business Interruption Insurance" is the most modern term for this class of business, but it may also be called "Consequential Loss Insurance" or "Loss of Profits Insurance". - (ii) Time element: With material damage, the most important time is the date of the accident (e.g. fire), since the amount of claim will be related to that.
+With BI insurance, the loss is spread over a period after an insured accident.
+Clearly there must be a limit to this interruption period (the "Indemnity Period") for the purpose of defining policy liability.
+Known as the "Maximum Indemnity Period", this limit may be as short as three months or much longer (say, 18 months) from the date of an insured accident.
 The features of individual risks and their ability to return to normal business levels (e.g. the likely length of time taken to repurchase pieces of specialized equipment) are vital in this area. - (iii) Loss calculation: This is a very complex matter, usually requiring the help of professional accountants.
-In essence, however, an attempt is made to measure the loss sustained during the indemnity period by comparing income, etc. during that period with the comparable period last year (when business was not interrupted), making any necessary "trend adjustments" for such factors as increased market competition and an outbreak of the SARS epidemic happening during the indemnity period which in no way are imputed to the accident that has occurred.
+In essence, however, an attempt is made to measure the loss sustained during the indemnity period by comparing income, etc. during that period with the comparable period last year (when business was not interrupted), making any necessary "trend adjustments" for such factors as increased market competition and the outbreak of an epidemic during the indemnity period which in no way are imputed to the insured accident.

-1.4.2 "All Risks" Insurance
+1.4.2 Property "All Risks" Insurance

-When this class of business was first introduced, it was thought to be very daring on the part of the insurers concerned.
+When this class of business was first introduced, it was thought this was too daring.
 For the first time, accidental loss or damage, sometimes even without knowing the real cause, was covered.
 To remind you, "all risks" insurance means that all loss or damage is covered unless specifically excluded.
-And it is the legal responsibility of the insurer to prove that an exclusion applies if liability is to be denied.
+Once the insured has proved accidental loss of or damage to the insured property, the onus is on the insurer to prove that an exclusion applies if policy liability is to be denied.

 The nature of the cover is described above.
 It will immediately be seen that the scope of cover is very wide.
 Originally, "all risks" cover was offered only in respect of individually specified articles of significant value, such as jewellery, furs, etc. (in the early days, also limited to well-known and trusted clients).
-Competition and the development of the market led to the cover being provided much more freely on virtually any kind of tangible property.
+Competition and market development led to the cover being provided much more freely on a vast range of tangible property.